 When changing the brake length, it is necessary to check that they do not engage when the speed-bar is used.
-When we accelerate, the glider rotates over the C-riser and the trailing edge elevates.
+When we accelerate, the glider rotates over the B-riser and the trailing edge elevates.

 It is important to check that the brake is adjusted to take into consideration this extra distance during acceleration.
 With this profile deformation there is a risk of generating turbulence and causing a frontal or asymmetric collapse.

-THE FIRST FLIGHT
+3. THE FIRST FLIGHT

-3.1 CHOOSING THE RIGHT LOCATION
+3.1 CHOOSE THE RIGHT LOCATION

-For the first flight we recommend going to your usual flying area and that a qualified instructor is present and supervising the entire procedure.
+For the first flight we recommend going to a gentle slope (training hill) or your usual, familiar flying area.